 How To Quickly Increase Twitter Followers

 I grow my Twitter accounts by following most accounts back, emphasis on MOST not ALL.
+It’s not rocket science or some secret Twitter followers hack, it’s commonsense if you follow people some will follow back.

 - I avoid following adult accounts (porn).